Looking Back: The Walther PPQ 45

 Walther PPQ 45, walther ppq, ppq 45, walther, walther arms, walther ppq 45 pistol, walther ppq 45 rail

-This s a full-sized duty pistol with a 4.25-inch barrel featuring polygonal rifling.
+This was a full-sized duty pistol with a 4.25-inch barrel featuring polygonal rifling.
 With traditional rifling, the bullet does not make contact with the bottom of the grooves and leaves a gap as it travels down the barrel.
 This can allow some gas to escape unevenly ahead of the bullet and increases barrel fouling.
 Polygonal rifling uses a flattened hexagonal pattern that appears very smooth.
 This type of rifling also results in a thicker and stronger barrel, extending the barrel life.
-This smooth design also allows the bullet to make full contact with the barrel, improving accuracy by reducing bullet deformation and increasing bullet velocity.
+This smooth design also allowed the bullet to make full contact with the barrel, improving accuracy by reducing bullet deformation and increasing bullet velocity.

 RELATED STORY: Gun Test – Walther P22